quipucords/camayoc/README.rst

 The config file tells Camayoc about the hosts you would like to run tests against and the credentials to use with these hosts.
-It also tells Camayoc where the quipucords_ server you want to test if you are running quipucords_ tests.
+It also tells Camayoc where the quipucords_ server you want to test is running so the tests can execute against the server.

 Camayoc contains test suites for both quipucords/rho and quipucords/quipucords projects.
-All portions of the test suite expect the config file format.
+All portions of the test suite expect the same config file format.
 Any changes to the test suite that require changes to the config file format should be made with this in mind.

 There is an example annotated config file in ``example_config.yaml`` in the root directory of the Camayoc repository.